BillTheBest/m2x-groovy/README.md

    * `<stream name>`: Name of stream to push
    * `<value to push>`: Value to push

 G. Right-click it and select `Run`.

-However, you might want to change the source to use the correct key, etc., first.
+If you run into problems, please make sure to double check that you are using the correct correct key, Feed ID, and stream name as outlined in Step F above.

 How to Run Examples in the Command Line
 ===================================